Lifespan: Bunki 2 (1502) to Eiroku 6 (1563)

 Nariharu proved a capable leader, repelling successive attacks from the Miyoshi and Amago clans and expanding his domain to encompass a total of eight districts (Minō, Akashi, Kako, Innami, Kasai, Katō, Taka, and Jintō) in Harima.
 The Bessho clan witnessed its peak years of prosperity under Nariharu.

 Meanwhile, the Akamatsu were under further challenge by the Uragami, shugodai of Harima.
 Uragami Muramune separated from the Akamatsu and joined with Hosokawa Takakuni in a bid to take control of eastern Harima.
 Noriharu combined forces with Yanagimoto Kataharu to resist their advances, battling against the Yorifuji who had aligned with the Uragami clan.
-Kataharu died in the conflict and the Bessho lost Miki Castle to the Uragami, only to recover the castle after a battle known as the Daimotsu kuzure, or the Collapse in Daimotsu, that led to the demise of Takakuni and Muramune.
-Thereafter, Nariharu repelled an attack by Amago Haruhisa, but was subjugated by Arima Shigenori and Miyoshi Nagayoshi, and entered into a settlement.
+Kataharu died in the conflict and the Bessho lost Miki Castle to the Uragami, only to recover the castle after a battle known as the Collapse at Daimotsu that led to the demise of Takakuni and Muramune.
+Thereafter, Nariharu repelled an attack by Amago Haruhisa, but was subdued by Arima Shigenori and Miyoshi Nagayoshi, and entered into a settlement.

 In 1556, Nariharu assigned his role as head of the clan to his eldest son, Bessho Yasuharu, later dying in 1563.